seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

 spam.csv is my dataset

-function.py is source of ANN that used in SCA for selecting features and  The fowchart of the proposed method for spam detection is :
+function.py is source of ANN that used in SCA to calculate loss function and  The fowchart of the proposed method for spam detection is :

 <div align="left">